sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/cc/README.md

   # Commands (types) to run for a particular stage (configure, start, stop, cleanup)
   # NOTE: The stage-level types differ from the VM-level types
   configure:
     - type: reset # delete all miniccc commands and responses
+    - type: exec # run 'cc exec' with arguments targeting VMs using a cc filter
   start: [] # same array of keys as above
   stop: [] # same array of keys as above
   cleanup: [] # same array of keys as above